dafydddev/Barkapedia-Back-End/README.md

 }
 ```

-As well, you will need to generate a `ServiceAccount.json`.
+You will need to generate a `ServiceAccount.json`.
 This will allow you to interact with the Firebase databse.
 For more information, see [Google Firebase - Admin Setup](https://firebase.google.com/docs/admin/setup).
 Place this in the root directory.

+As well, you will need to make sure that have the email and password sign in method enabled.
+For more information, see [Google Firebase - Authenticate with Firebase using Password-Based Accounts](https://firebase.google.com/docs/auth/web/password-auth)

 ## Running Locally